aldas/go-modbus-client/README.md

 ## Examples

-Higher level API allows you to compose register requests out of arbritary number of fields and extract those field values from response registers with convenience methods
+Higher level API allows you to compose register requests out of arbitrary number of fields and extract those field values from response registers with convenience methods

 ```go